Add to shopping cart

 1.1.1.
 Entries must be in English or with English subtitles.

 1.1.2.
-Films must have been completed since 24 February 2023.
+Films must have been completed since 1 March 2024.
 SFF reserves the right to make exceptions, by invitation only.

 1.1.3.
-To be eligible for the 2023 Sydney Film Festival any film over 40 minutes in length must be a NSW premiere, e.g. it must not have screened* in the State of New South Wales (includes Sydney) to a public audience, of any size, prior to the festival’s Closing Night (19 June 2022).
+To be eligible for the 2025 Sydney Film Festival any film over 40 minutes in length must be a NSW premiere, e.g. it must not have screened* in the State of New South Wales (includes Sydney) to a public audience, of any size, prior to the festival’s Closing Night (15 June 2025).

 1.1.4.
-For films under 40 minutes, to be eligible for the 2023 Sydney Film Festival any film under 40 minutes in length must not have screened* in Sydney to a public audience, of any size, prior to the festival’s Closing Night (5 June 2023). **
+For films under 40 minutes, to be eligible for the 2025 Sydney Film Festival any film under 40 minutes in length must not have screened* in Sydney to a public audience, of any size, prior to the festival’s Closing Night (15 June 2025). **

 * A screening being the public presentation of the film either; in a cinema or other space; online (such as YouTube); on a streaming service (like Netflix or SBS on Demand); or broadcast (e.g., on a television channel such as ABC).

 1.2.
-A Preselection Entry must be received at the SFF office by the official closing date, 25 February 2022, and must include:
+A Preselection Entry must be received at the SFF office by the official closing date, 28 February 2025, and must include:

 1.2.1.
-A completed online Preselection Entry Form.
+A completed online Preselection Entry Form via Film Freeway.

 1.2.2.
 An uploaded film file of appropriate quality, with English subtitles (if the original language is not English).